Nordic Food & Living

 The dairies are selling a lot of this buttermilk soup because the easiest way of getting this dish is just to buy it.
 We never buy processed Koldskål – it’s just so easy to make yourselves and we believe it has a much better taste.
 To make your own Koldskål you basically just need to whisk together egg yolks, sugar, vanilla with some buttermilk and plain yogurt – it’s that simple and it only takes about 15 minutes to prepare.

-There a several different ways of making this dish but this is the recipe we always use and we believe it’s the most traditional one.
+There a several different ways of making this dish but this is the recipe we always use and we believe it's the most traditional one.
 Koldskål is normally served with Kammerjunker, which is a small and crisp Danish biscuits typically flavored with lemon and cardamom.
-However, we normally serve this dish with fresh strawberries and blueberries as topping – it’s just wonderful.
-The strawberries just make this dish even more summerly.
-You can basically use any topping you think is great.
-If you want to make this dish more filling, you can consider oats, which is rich on dietary fibers, or maybe this chocolate-coconut granola.
+However, we normally serve this dish with fresh strawberries and blueberries as topping - it's just wonderful.
+You can find the recipe for kammerjunker here on my Nordic blog.

 Danish Cold Buttermilk Soup (Koldskål)